Becoming a Therapist: Educational Pathways by Country

 Conclusion

-Becoming a therapist is a deeply rewarding but educationally demanding career path.
-Whether you invest 5 years in an integrated psychology program in France or Brazil, 6-8 years in a master's-level counseling or social work pathway in North America, or 10-14 years in doctoral psychology or psychiatry training, you're embarking on a journey to develop the knowledge, skills, and clinical judgment needed to support individuals, couples, families, and communities facing mental health challenges.
+Becoming a therapist is educationally demanding wherever you do it.
+An integrated psychology program in France or Brazil takes 5 years.
+A master's-level counselling or social work pathway in North America takes 6-8 years, and doctoral psychology or psychiatry training takes 10-14 years.
+In each case the training builds the knowledge, skills and clinical judgment needed to support individuals, couples, families and communities facing mental health challenges.

 1. Quality training matters: Accredited programs with supervised clinical practice produce competent, ethical practitioners.